-It shall be the duty of any attorney in any proceeding to promptly notify in writing the assigned judge or magistrate and the Clerk when entering an appearance for a party.
+It shall be the duty of any attorney in any proceeding to promptly notify the Court in writing when entering an appearance for a party.

 (B) Withdrawal or Change of Counsel.

-It shall be the duty of any attorney in any proceeding to promptly notify in writing the assigned judge or magistrate and the Clerk when a withdrawal or change of counsel occurs, with proof of service on all parties, including the affected client.
+It shall be the duty of any attorney in any proceeding to promptly notify the Court in writing when a withdrawal or change of counsel occurs, with proof of service on all parties, including the affected client.

 (C) Permission to Withdraw.

-Notwithstanding subdivision (A) of this rule, an attorney cannot withdraw from any criminal or traffic case unless he or she first requests the Court’s permission for such withdrawal in writing and obtains the written approval of the assigned judge or magistrate.
+Notwithstanding subdivision (A) of this rule, an attorney cannot withdraw from any criminal or traffic case unless counsel first requests in writing and receives the Court’s permission for such withdrawal.
 Any request to withdraw must be in writing and be filed with the court at least seven (7) calendar days before the next scheduled hearing and shall contain: